noobshack/wizworm-cogs/README.md

 # wizworm-cogs
-A future home for custom Red cogs.

-Various cogs can be created to manage different aspects of noobshack in a chatops style.
+Cogs which are designed to manage and query noobshack gameservers in a chatops style.

+Gaze:
 - create/manage/view dedicated gameserver infrastructure

-- administration of those servers
+To be implemented:
+- RCON access or gameserver admin functions
 - trigger builds/deployments of applications
-- autoscale kubernetes infrastructure
+- autoscale gameserver infrastructure
-- redeploy itself with minimal downtime.
+- command to redeploy the bot itself
+-

 ## noobshack plugins
+### Gaze
+Will query gaze.reulan.com to get information about the noobshack gameservers.

 ### Future commands
 #### Community info (Gameserver information and feedback)
 - MORDHAU server name + IP
 - BattleMetrics information
 - List points for all members
+- command names: cereal, french toast, huevos rancheros and lastly bacon

 #### noobshack pointing system
 - TBD